WAZJACk85/Front-End-Projects/GuitarExchangeshop/readme.md

 ** This webiste contains HTML, JS, CSS :   Javascript effects and transitions : PHP design (although this is currently swapped out for JS as suits the current purposes) : JS products basket functions **

-Website - Interactive - hosted within subdomain
+Website - Interactive - hosted within subdomain  -  {    please also see FOLDER ANNOTATIONS FOR FULL EXPLANATIONS WITH PICTURES ABOUT WHAT CODE DOES

 https://portfolio.buyshirtsandstuff.com/projects/GuitarShop/index.html